ccetc/GJGNY/app/Resources/doc/README.markdown

 There is a HowTo document for users on google docs: <https://docs.google.com/document/d/1vF_RKP2v3gn9tHgKdNK724ksB1szY8ZVeO8Cx6Z_qiQ/edit>

 ## Cron Jobs
-### E-mail digests
-Once a week, the ``Digest`` Command is run.
-This command sends a e-mail digest to the set of administrators defined in the config file outlining the number of Leads that need to be called.

 ### Lead status updates
-Every day, the ``Lead`` Command is run.
+Every day, the ``Lead:process`` Command is run.
 This command updates all Leads awaiting follow-up who have reached their date of next follow-up by labelling them as "need to call".
+For each with a user assigned to them, that user will receive an e-mail listing the new leads that they need to call.

 ## "Broken Windows" - areas for improvement
 ### Counties using the tool